When to Transfer: Adaptive Source Selection for Positive Transfer in Linear Models: Experiments

-\autoref{fig:synth_data_perf_exp} shows the predictive error for target-only ridge (dashed blue), \citet{obst2021transfer} (green), \citet{ChenOwenShi2014} (gray), and our approach (orange).
-In data-scarce (low–$n_T$) regimes, our method significantly reduces error.
-The \citet{ChenOwenShi2014} estimator offers little or no improvement over target-only ridge, while \citet{obst2021transfer} sometimes helps but does not reliably avoid negative transfer.
-Our approach never underperforms compared to the target-only ridge baseline and yields larger performance gains when the intertask discrepancy is small.
+\autoref{fig:synth_data_perf_exp} reports the predictive error for target-only (solid blue), mixed-task (solid gray), \citet{obst2021transfer} (dashed yellow), \citet{ChenOwenShi2014} (dashed green), \citet{zhang2026unified} (dashed light gray), hierarchical (solid gray), our approach (solid orange) and its oracle counterpart (solid red), for two extreme values of $\varepsilon$ (\ie target--source discrepancy).
+In data-scarce regimes (low $n_T$), our method substantially reduces error (especially the oracle), matching mixed-task behavior when the discrepancy is small.
+The \citet{ChenOwenShi2014, obst2021transfer, zhang2026unified} struggle to have meaningful improvement compared to task-only.
+In contrast, our approach never underperforms the target-only baseline (it follows the target-only curve when the discrepancy is large) and yields larger gains when inter-task discrepancy is small.

-\paragraph{Effect of the noise variance $\sigma_S$:} \quad We inspect the effect of the source observation noise variance $\sigma_S$.
+\tightparagraph{Effect of the noise variance $\sigma_S$:} We inspect the effect of the source observation noise variance $\sigma_S$.
 We fix the number of target samples and the number of available source samples to the default.
-We vary the source variance of the source observation from $0.01$ to $100.0$ and $\sigma_T = 1$.
-We report the error $\mathrm{err}(\cdot)$ on the left axis and the number of samples borrowed $n^\star$ on the right axis.
+We vary the source variance of the source observation from $10^{-3}$ to $10^{3}$, $\varepsilon = 0.2$ and $\sigma_T = 1$.
+We report the error $\mathrm{err}(\cdot)$ on the left axis and the number of samples borrowed $\wh{n}$ on the right axis.

-\autoref{fig:2_sigma_influence___eps_0.30.pdf} plots the error (left axis) and the borrowed source samples $n^\star$ (right axis) as a function of the source noise $\sigma_S$.
-Our method delivers a positive transfer when $\sigma_S \lesssim \sigma_T$, with gains fading as $\sigma_S$ increases; around $\sigma_S \approx \sigma_T$ the algorithm stops borrowing samples ($n^\star=0$).
-Hence, sharing is beneficial when the source noise is no greater than the target noise and is safely rejected otherwise.
+\autoref{fig:02_sigma_influence__eps_0.2.pdf} plots the error (left axis) and the borrowed source samples $\wh{n}$ (right axis) as a function of the source noise $\sigma_S$.
+Our method delivers a positive transfer when $\sigma_S \lesssim \sigma_T$, with gains fading as $\sigma_S$ increases; around $\sigma_S \approx \sigma_T$ the algorithm stops borrowing samples ($\wh{n}=0$).
+This supports the intuition that sharing is beneficial when the source noise is not too dominant.